s66erge/entan-mkdocs/docs/gong-web-app/utilities.md

 - checking if the program runs on a development machine
 - sending an email
 - displaying the content of a markdown file
-- route is not implemented yet
+- route or function not implemented yet

 ``` {.python #utilities}
 <<isa-dev-computer>>
 <<send-email>>
 <<display-markdown>>